-Reporting your rent to the credit bureaus creates a new tradeline on your credit report with positive information.
+Reporting your rent to the credit bureaus creates a new tradeline on your credit report with positive reporting.

-With LevelCredit, your rent will show up as a new “tradeline,” which is simply another name for an open account on your credit report.
-That account can really help your score out, because it only adds positive data on your credit report, which means more positive on-time payments added to your track record.
+With LevelCredit by Self, your rent will show up as a new “tradeline” which is simply another name for an open account on your credit report.
+A rental tradeline will only add positive data on your credit report, which means more positive on-time payments added to your track record.

 It makes a BIG difference for consumers who are starting out with no credit, a thin credit record or a low score.
-Although do keep in mind that any kind of collections or delinquencies already on your credit profile may also hinder from seeing a higher increase.
-LevelCredit does not determine how the bureaus chooses to calculate the scores and depending on the scoring model you are checking scores will vary.
+However, please keep in mind that any kind of collections or delinquencies already on your credit profile may also hinder from seeing any credit score increases.
+LevelCredit by Self does not determine how the bureaus chooses to calculate the scores and depending on the scoring model you are checking, scores will vary.
 If you'd like to learn more about the different scoring models check out our other FAQ article here.